A Comprehensive Guide to Expat Jobs in Thailand

 Pay for a senior software or web developer in Bangkok might be as high as 100,000 baht per month.
 It is quite good for Thai standards, but nothing compared to how much you would earn working in the US or UK doing the same work.
 The good thing about software or web development, however, is that it’s usually possible to work 100% remotely.

-This is a great option for those who enjoy the autonomy of freelance style work, but would also like the stability of having a work permit, year-long visa, subsidized government healthcare, and a tax home so you can avoid paying the high income tax from your home country.
-A relevant degree and 2-years experience or at least 5 years experience in your field are the main minimum requirements in order to get a work permit using this program.
+A great option for those who are programmers or software developers and want to explore living in Thailand, but would also like the stability of having a work permit, year-long visa, subsidized government healthcare, and a tax home so you can avoid paying the high-income tax from your home country.
+Have a relevant degree and 2-years experience or at least 5 years experience in your field are the main minimum requirements in order to get a work permit, can apply to work at Iglu.

 The tourism industry is a large part of Thailand’s economy.
 Some jobs in tourism, such as tour guides, are restricted to Thai citizens.
 There are many positions in top-end hotels, however, that are open to foreigners.
 In particular, there is a demand for people with good experience and qualifications in Hotel Management and those with Chef experience.
 Some of these positions can be found listed on ThaiHotelJob.com.